saswatsam786/gateKeeper/README.md

 ### Planned features for the project

-- Upgraded reward system for maintaining a streak
 - A built-in store to spend your earned credits on college merch
 - Upload and check status of leave application in student portal.
 - Verification system for leave application on college portal